 How can I obtain an ICF Credential through Life Purpose Institute?

-Both programs are designed for you to become a more masterful coach and help you more easily obtain an ICF credential.
+Both programs are designed for you to become a more masterful coach and help you more easily obtain your ICF credentials.

 What does Life Purpose Institute offer?